 Back in the early years of our marriage, before we had so many kids, Christmas shopping was something we enjoyed doing together.
 Of course after a few years and five sons our shopping habits all changed and I would stay home and Madeline would mostly go it alone.
 In those early days finding the perfect gift wasn’t always easy when shopping for our fathers.
 It was hard buying for them and staying within our budget.
 Nothing frivolous for either, they just weren’t that type.
 They were men of substance and practicality.
 At the mall at one of the department stores … Continue reading The Wine Making Kits

 I think there are certain things that come naturally but good judgement comes with experience.
-I owned a Honda Goldwing for about 12 or 13 years but I sold it a year or so back.
+I owned a Honda Goldwing for about 12 or 13 years but I sold it a couple of years or so back.
 I had plans, strictly in my head of getting off and touring the whole country on that bike.
 I even saw myself going up to Alaska.
 I just never got around to it and it wasn’t because I couldn’t find the time.
 Something kept telling me there was a better way for me to spend my time.
-I only took one long trip on it … Continue reading The Narcoleptic Motorcycle Rider
+I only took one long trip … Continue reading The Narcoleptic Motorcycle Rider

 Last night a fellow put out a plea for help on a FB Group I belong to.
 When it rains he gets water in his house.
 I was willing to help him or at least go by and see what it would take to remedy his situation.
 So I messaged him.
 This is how that went.
 Well I admit I didn’t send him a complete resumé with an introductory letter.
 It seemed fairly straightforward.
 I would have thought that this fellow may have seen that I wasn’t trying to do him harm.
 It’s like everything about my life is on … Continue reading This Is My Life